Addressing the Roofing Industry’s Labor Shortage

 Increasing awareness of the various career paths in roofing is one way your business could potentially overcome its labor shortage.
 For example, there has been a huge emphasis placed on Science, Technology, Engineering and Mathematics (STEM) education in schools.
 Look into opportunities for your company to partner with a local school or attend a job fair to discuss how STEM education is compatible with a career in the roofing industry, as well as promoting the opportunities available in skilled trade.

 Another way to increase visibility is having an active social media presence.
 Companies without social media accounts can automatically be dismissed by individuals doing research about possible employers.
 Being plugged in to the right social channels is a great way to build a brand and make the industry — and your business — more accessible to customers and potential employees.

 Invitation to Learn More

-Join ARMA and RC for our webinar at 2 p.m. on Nov.
-21 to discuss the labor shortage in greater detail, including key data from ARMA about challenges and initiatives.
-Click here to register.
+Check out the webinar ARMA and RC created to discuss the labor shortage in greater detail, including key data from ARMA about challenges and initiatives.
+Click here to register and view on-demand.